-In general, if the covered medical service is rendered at a Kaiser Permanente facility in Northern California, and you have HCFSA/HRA funds available, the amounts owed for qualified medical expenses will be deducted from your account(s) and paid directly to your Kaiser Permanente provider.
-Any payments exceeding your HCFSA/HRA balance will be the patient responsibility subject to deductible, coinsurance, and out-of-pocket maximums.
+In general, if the covered medical service is rendered at a Kaiser Permanente facility in Northern California, and You have HCFSA/HRA funds available, the amounts owed for qualified medical expenses will be deducted from Your account(s) and paid directly to Your Kaiser Permanente provider.
+Any payments exceeding Your HCFSA/HRA balance will be the patient responsibility subject to deductible, coinsurance, and out-of-pocket limits.

-For Kaiser Permanente Members, a debit card will be issued for your HRA.
+For Kaiser Permanente Members, a debit card will be issued for Your HRA.
 This debit card can be used for paying eligible IRS 213 (d) expenses at the point of service.

-IMPORTANT: You can use your Kaiser Permanente Health Payment Card at the point of service.
-Your portion (if any) will be paid first from your HCFSA (if you are enrolled), second from your HRA, and third by you.
+IMPORTANT: You can use Your Kaiser Permanente Health Payment Card at the point of service.
+Your portion (if any) will be paid first from Your HCFSA (if You are enrolled), second from Your HRA, and third by You.

-If you are using a non-Network Provider they may require payment at the time of service.
-In this case you may want to use your debit card to make the payment.
+If You are using a non-Network Provider, they may require payment at the time of service.
+In this case You may want to use Your debit card to make the payment.
 Remember that only the amount available in the HCFSA and HRA will be paid.

-The Healthcare Flexible Spending Account (HCFSA) and Health Reimbursement Account will only pay if you have funds available through election for the HCFSA or allocation for the HRA.
+The Healthcare Flexible Spending Account (HCFSA) and Health Reimbursement Account will only pay if You have funds available through election for the HCFSA or allocation for the HRA.